communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 * Knowledge of labor legislation processes;
 * Understanding of the recruitment process;
 * Verbal and written communication skills;
-* Solid problem-solving and team management abilities;
+* Problem-solving and team management abilities;
 * Computer skills using Microsoft Office or other similar software;
 * Personal computer with internet connection;
 * Team player.